chrishokamp/zero-shot-ner-fine-tuning/README.md

 # Zero- to Few-Shot NER Fine Tuning Lab

-After this lab, you will know how to use open source datasets, zero shot NER models, and open-source annotation interfaces to:
+After this lab, you will know how to use open-source datasets, zero shot NER models, and open-source annotation interfaces to:

 - quickly bootstrap datasets for a specific entity recognition task
-- define a entity type system, weakly annotate, and create evaluation datasets for your task
+- define an entity type system, weakly annotate, and create evaluation datasets for your task
 - evaluate off-the-shelf models on specific entity types to establish baselines
 - build configurable training datasets for new entity types
 - fine tune smaller zero-shot models for better performance in a teacher-->student setting